vijayanand500/units_converter_extension/README.md

   We generate our own docs [here]( https://ncsu-s.github.io/units_converter_extension/)

   The classes and the functions descriptions is in our pages.

+- Why:

+  Think about the case when you shopping on Amazon.
+When you want to purchase Dumbbells on the website, the weight unit is somewhat you are not familiar with.
+You will google search the conversion of two units.
+But now, we have units converter, helping you to covert the unit by a single select with the mouse.

 - Here is our feature model</br>